-Credit counselors will often recommend a debt management program if your problem is too much debt — or you have a demonstrated inability to pay it on your own.
+Credit counselors will often recommend a debt management program or a credit card relief program if your problem is too much debt — or you have a demonstrated inability to pay it on your own.

 Rather than paying your bills directly to creditors, you’ll deposit money with the management organization each month.
 Your representative will negotiate a revised payment schedule.
 They will also try to get you reduced fees and interest payments.
 The deposits will be used to satisfy your obligations according to the newly agreed-upon terms.